EnricoReichow/Dark-Mode-Theme/README.md

 # Dark-Mode-Theme
-Dark mode with mode with HTML, CSS anda JavaScript
+Dark mode with mode with HTML, CSS and JavaScript